arm-developer-tools/windowsperf/wperf/README.md

 Timeline file contains header with few counting setting values (these will increase in the future), and rows with column oriented values.
 These specify cores, events and metrics counted and computed during timeline pass:

-#### Specify timeline output file with --output command line option
+#### Specify timeline CSV output file name with --output command line option

 Support for `--output` command line in timeline (`-t`) is as follows: